 - Accessories (trekking pole, portable charger, headlight, backpacking stove)

-Sometimes, our group had to face downpour and leeches, obliterated routes due to landslides but it was the climax of real adventure.
+Sometimes, our group had to face downpour and leeches, and obliterated routes due to landslides but it was the climax of real adventure.
 Watching some blue sheep, confronting snow, drinking yak milk, eating yak cheese & so many things is what makes this a genuine adventure.

 Finally, I hope this Kanchenjunga trek won’t get modernized like different treks.
 And if you are interested in this trek then I would be glad to guide you too.